sneat/wp-traveler/README.txt

 = I've activated the plugin, but my posts don't have any weather information = Make sure that you click on "Fetch weather" before you Save your post.
 Also, posts added prior to adding this plugin will not have weather information associated with them unless you go back and "Fetch weather" for each of them.

-== Screenshots ==

-1. Example of a post showing the weather (and map from WP Geo).
-2. Options page.
-3. Admin panel shown when editing a post or page (degrees Celsius).
-4. Admin panel shown when editing a post or page (degrees Fahrenheit).

 == License ==
 This program is free software; you can redistribute it and/or